RolandoKirina/TPE-API-WEB2-TUDAI/README.md

     "fk_id_chocolate": 67
 }
 Finally, you submit the http body and the token.
-If the request succeeds, the "status code" will be 200 OK.
+If the request succeeds, the "status code" will be 201 CREATED.

  # Possible mistakes: